hayaokar/Academic-assistance-website/README.md

 Here are some of the key API endpoints provided by the backend:

-- `GET /api/scholarships` - Retrieve a list of all scholarships
-- `GET /api/scholarships/{id}` - Retrieve details of a specific scholarship
-- `POST /api/scholarships` - Create a new scholarship (requires authentication)
-- `PUT /api/scholarships/{id}` - Update an existing scholarship (requires authentication)
-- `DELETE /api/scholarships/{id}` - Delete a scholarship (requires authentication)
-- `GET /api/trainings` - Retrieve a list of all training programs
-- `GET /api/trainings/{id}` - Retrieve details of a specific training program
-- `POST /api/trainings` - Create a new training program (requires authentication)
-- `PUT /api/trainings/{id}` - Update an existing training program (requires authentication)
-- `DELETE /api/trainings/{id}` - Delete a training program (requires authentication)

-Refer to the [API Documentation](docs/api.md) for a comprehensive list of endpoints and their usage.
+Refer to the [API Documentation](https://github.com/hayaokar/Academic-assistance-website/blob/master/api.xlsx) for a comprehensive list of endpoints and their usage.

 ## Contributing